Resources

 Buying health insurance from two different insurers depends upon the coverage being purchased.
 There is no point in buying similar coverage from multiple insurers.
 Instead, consider buying different coverages to create a comprehensive health insurance portfolio.
 This can provide all-round coverage in the time of a medical emergency.

-Disclaimer: *Except for exclusions like maternity benefits, undisclosed diseases, etc. Please check policy wordings for more details.
-The content on this page is generic and shared only for informational and explanatory purposes.
-It is based on industry experience and several secondary sources on the internet; and is subject to changes.
-Please go through the applicable policy wordings for updated ACKO-centric content and before making any insurance-related decisions.
+Disclaimer: The content on this page is generic and shared only for informational and explanatory purposes.
+It is based on industry experience and several secondary sources on the internet, and is subject to changes.
+Please go through the applicable policy wordings for updated ACKO-centric content, and before making any insurance-related decisions.